MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ### Build the image for AKS deployment

 > [!NOTE]
 > If you selected to use the Bash environment in Azure Cloud Shell, use `az acr build` command to build and push image from a Docker file, see [Quickstart: Build and run a container image using Azure Container Registry Tasks](/azure/container-registry/container-registry-quickstart-task-cli#build-and-push-image-from-a-dockerfile).
-After that, go directly to [deploy application on the AKS cluster](#deploy-application-on-the-aks-cluster).
+After that, go directly to the [Deploy the application to the AKS cluster](#deploy-the-application-to-the-aks-cluster) section.
 If you chose to run commands locally, you can use the following guidance.

 You can now run the `docker build` command to build the image, as shown in the following example: